Beyond expected values: Making environmental decisions using value of information analysis when measurement outcome matters: Materials and methods

 \subsection{The mathematical link between VoI and optimal design}

 Our new metrics allow us to establish the mathematical connection between the research fields of optimal design and VoI theory.
-It is our hope that the establishment of this theoretical link will encourage advances made in either of these two fields to advance the other field as well.
-Briefly, optimal design is a class of experimental design based on optimisation of certain statistical criteria in relation to a prescribed task such as parameter estimation \citep{Holling2017}.
+It is our hope that establishing this theoretical link will encourage advances made in either of these two fields to advance the other field as well.
+Briefly, optimal design is a class of experimental design based on optimising certain statistical criteria in relation to a prescribed task such as parameter estimation \citep{Holling2017}.
 Experimental design provides the theoretical framework for allocating resources when the design of an experiment or gathering more information about an uncertain system state would enable the decision-maker to better understand an underlying process \citep{Raiffa1968,Ryan2016}.

 Optimal design minimises the experimental resources required to make precise inferences on the relevant features of an experimental design \citep{Ryan2016,Holling2017}.
 Thus, optimal design has broad application in many fields, including the medical, social, natural, and educational sciences, and in business, finance and engineering \citep{Drovandi2013,Gill2022}.
 With the advent of increasing computational power, optimal design utilises Bayesian approaches to incorporate prior information and/or the relevant system uncertainties within a \textit{utility function} that describes the aim of the experiment \citep{Ryan2016}.